-The process of financing the Federal-Aid Highway Program begins with congressional approval of a federal highway act, the most recent reauthorization of which is MAP-21, which was originally signed into law on July 6, 2012 and was extended on August 8, 2014 pursuant to the HTF Act of 2014.
-MAP-21, as so extended, authorizes funding for the Federal-Aid Highway Program through May 31, 2015.
-See "Appendix A - The Federal-Aid Highway Program - Reauthorization".
+The process of financing the Federal-Aid Highway Program begins with congressional approval of a federal highway act, the most recent reauthorization of which is the FAST Act, signed into law on December 4, 2015, which authorizes funding for the Federal-Aid Highway Program through September 30, 2020.
+See Appendix A - The Federal-Aid Highway Program - Reauthorization.